AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 ## Design Process for the Smaller, Clear Reactors

 The team used design decisions from the previous iteration of the UASB to inform its decisions on the scaled design.
-The team decided that the major constraint for the UASB reactor was that the up flow velocity during pulsated flow was

-The team used those constraints to detemine additional design specifications for the UASB reactors.

-Major changes from the larger UASB design to the smaller UASBs are that there is only one influent pipe in the reactor, there is no flow dividing tank (it is replaced by the "drain pipe," and the tipping bucket will be placed on top of the UASB canister.
+Major changes from the larger UASB design to the smaller UASBs are that there is only one influent pipe in the reactor, there is no flow dividing tank (it is replaced by the "drain pipe"), and the tipping bucket will be placed on top of the UASB canister.

 **add CAD model or at least a sketch of new UASB design**